SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/publish-subscribe.md

 ## Publishing messages

-In order to publish a message to a topic a JMS producer needs to be created.
-We assign its delivery mode to “non-persistent” for better performance.
+A JMS producer needs to be created in order to publish a message to a topic.
+Assign its delivery mode to “non-persistent” for better performance.

 The name of the topic is loaded by the `javax.naming.InitialContext.InitialContext()` from the *jndi.properties* project's file.